lazyexpert/snake/README.md

 Developing and testing on Linux Mint 18 Cinnamon.

 Whenever you face compilation issues.
 Edit Makefile to add your compilation flags.

+# TODO:
+- Create 'controller' file and remove all logic from 'view' file